PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Benchmark Experiments

 \subsubsection{Multilingual}

-In this setting, both PLMs are fine-tuned on all data, subject to the languages they support.
+We fine-tune both PLMs on all data where the languages are supported.
 Results are documented in Table~\ref{tab:multilingual-indicbart} for IndicBART and Table~\ref{tab:multilingual-mbart} for mBART.
-Regarding cross-lingual directions, multilingual IndicBART seems to only produce reasonable numbers for summarization into \texttt{hi}, \texttt{pa}, and \texttt{en}; mBART performs remarkably better than IndicBART.
+Regarding cross-lingual cases, multilingual IndicBART seems to only produce sensible numbers for summarization into \texttt{hi}, \texttt{pa}, and \texttt{en}; mBART performs remarkably better than IndicBART.

 Referring to the differences in results ($\Delta$) in the monolingual result Table~\ref{tab:mono_results2}, multilingual models are inferior to monolingual models for both IndicBART and mBART.
 In clear contrast, for 11 out of 12 cross-lingual directions in Table~\ref{tab:cross_results}, multilingual mBART surpasses separate mBART models fine-tuned for each direction, implying that the availability of data in multiple language pairs helps cross-lingual summarization.